programminghistorian/ph-submissions/lessons/editing-audio-with-audacity.md

 For those interested in audio, basic sound editing skills go a long way.
 Being able to handle and manipulate the materials can help you take control of your object of study: you can zoom in and extract particular moments to analyze, process the audio, and upload the materials to a server to compliment a blog post on the topic.
 On a more practical level, these skills could also allow you to record and package recordings of yourself or others for distribution.
 That guest lecture taking place in your department?
 Record it and edit it yourself!
 Doing so is a lightweight way to distribute resources among various institutions, and it also helps make the materials more accessible for readers and listeners with a wide variety of learning needs.

 In this lesson you will learn how to use *[Audacity](http://audacityteam.org/)* to load, record, edit, mix, and export audio files.
 Sound editing platforms are often expensive and offer extensive capabilities that can be overwhelming to the first-time user, but *Audacity* is a free and open source alternative that offers powerful capabilities for sound editing with a low barrier for entry.

 For this lesson we will work with two audio files: a recording of [Bach's Goldberg Variations](https://musopen.org/music/download/6270/) available from *[MusOpen](https://musopen.org/)* and another recording of your own voice that will be made in the course of the lesson.

+This tutorial uses *Audacity* 2.1.2, released January 2016.

+## Working in Audacity

+First, download the necessary files.

+You will need the [.mp3 file of Bach's Goldberg Variations](https://musopen.org/music/download/6270/).
+To download:

 * Sign up for a free account on *[MusOpen](https://musopen.org/)*.
 * Log in to *[MusOpen](https://musopen.org/)*.
 * Right click [here](https://musopen.org/music/download/6270/) and select 'Save Link As' to download the file onto your computer as an MP3.
 If your default option is HTML, you have not logged into *MusOpen*.
 Doing so will allow the link to be saved as an MP3

-If this is not something you want to do, you can feel free to use any piece of music that you have as a file on your computer.
-By the end of the lesson you will have mixed these two files together into a short podcast.
-Before beginning, you'll want to download both the [Bach](https://musopen.org/music/download/6270/) recording and *[Audacity](http://audacityteam.org/)*.
-This tutorial has been updated for *Audacity* 2.1.2, released January 2016.
+If you do not want to create an account on MusOpen, you can feel free to use any piece of music that you have as a file on your computer.

-## Working in Audacity

-First, download the necessary files.
-You will need the [Bach](https://musopen.org/music/download/6270/) file discussed above as well as *Audacity*, which is available for download on [the project site](http://audacityteam.org/). *Audacity* can be used on Mac OSX, Windows, or Linux.
+Next, download and install *Audacity*, which is available on [the project site](http://audacityteam.org/). *Audacity* can be used on Mac OSX, Windows, or Linux.

-* Download the program and doubleclick to install.
+Download the program and double-click to install.

-* To begin, open the Bach recording mentioned above by using the File menu.
+To begin, open the Bach recording you just downloaded by using the *Audacity* File menu.

 The interface will change to reflect the loaded data:

 {% include figure.html filename="editing-audio-with-audacity-1.png" caption="Bach waveform in Audacity" %}

-*Audacity* converts your sound into a a waveform, a commonly used mode for representing sound.
+*Audacity* converts your sound into a waveform, a commonly used mode for representing sound.
 The x-axis represents time as seconds (or minutes and seconds, depending on the length of the clip).
 The beginning of the sound occurs at the far left of the interface, and *Audacity* ticks off periodic time markers as the wave continues to the right.
 If we click the play button, *Audacity* will move from left to right over the sound, with a vertical line representing our currrent point in the clip.

 The y-axis represents amplitude, what we experience as loudness or volume.
 By default, the y-axis measures volume on a vertical linear scale from -1 to 1: the -1 and 1 extremes represent the loudest possible recorded sound without distortion, while 0 represents silence.
 So silence begins as a flat line, and the sound will get taller and deeper as it increases in intensity.
 For more information on why some of the numbers are negative, check out Jeffrey Hass' very short [primer to acoustics](http://www.indiana.edu/~emusic/acoustics/amplitude.htm).